groff_out(5) — Linux manual page

 (Filename control command)

-error reports.
-This is useful for remembering the
+reports.
+This is useful for remembering the original file

-original file name when groff uses an internal piping
+name when groff uses its internal piping mechanism.
+The

-mechanism.
-The input file is not changed by this command.
+input file is not changed by this command.
+This command is

 xf n s⟨line-break⟩